What’s the Difference Between B2B and B2C, and Why Does It Matter?

 Source: Pexels

-Ways Business to Consumer (BTC) Differs from B2B
+Ways Business-to-Consumer (B2C) Differs from B2B

 1. B2C sales are more personal

-A typical B2C sale has a single buyer and seller, and the consideration and exchange are relatively simple.
 The buyer wants to purchase an item or service for personal use.
 They may have personal preferences, but these are generally simple.

-On the other hand, the seller will want to ensure that they sell their product at a competitive price—and that customers are happy with their purchase to maximize eCommerce sales
+On the other hand, the seller will want to ensure that they sell their product at a competitive price—and that customers are happy with their purchase to maximize eCommerce sales.

 2. B2C sales are more emotional